veltzer/openbook/README.md

 Why is there so little documentation?
 --------------------------------------
-I just started this project.
+I just started this project (4 years all in all).
 Feel free to add stuff and request a pull.
 If you contribute a lot I will make you an admin...

 How do you write the standards?
 --------------------------------